vix98sd/vix98sd/README.md

 ### Hi there 👋
 ### Thanks for visiting my profile!
-- 🔭 I’m currently using both, github and gitlab.
-So some of my projects you can find on this github profile, and some of them you can find on [this](https://gitlab.com/vix98sd) gitlab profile.
+- 🔭 I’m currently using both github and gitlab.
+So some of my projects you can find on this github profile, and some of them on [this](https://gitlab.com/vix98sd) gitlab profile.
 <!--
 **vix98sd/vix98sd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.